System-Verification-Lab/Quokka-Sharp/README.md

 # Users can change the path for the cnf files by setting a different parameter to cnf_file_root, otherwise it would be in the tempfile.
 # Users can set a different number N of paralleling processes when the check mode is "2n".
 The default value would be 16.
 For other modes, the "N" should be 1.
 res = qk.CheckEquivalence(tool_path, cnf, check = "2n", cnf_file_root = tempfile.gettempdir(), N=16)

+'''
+Synthesis
+'''
+# Parse the circuits
+circuit = qk.encoding.QASMparser(qasmfile, True)
+# Get (circuit1)^dagger
+circuit.dagger()
+# Get CNF for the circuit in Pauli basis
+cnf = qk.encoding.QASM2CNF(circuit, computational_basis = False)
+# Users can change the path for the cnf files by setting a different parameter to cnf_file_root, otherwise it would be in the tempfile.
+res, weight, sol = qk.Synthesys(tool_path, cnf, cnf_file_root = tempfile.gettempdir())
+# The res will be "FOUND" is a solution was found, "CRASH" if there was a problem such as an invalid cnf or not enough mem, "ERROR#" if the tool finished with an error, and  if the tool ran out of time.
+# In the case of "TIMEOUT" the best solution found will be returned.
+# The weight will give the acived fidelity (should be 1 if "FOUND", less if "TIMEOUT") of the (best) found cuircet.
+# Sol will be a string in a qasm file format describing the (best) cuircet found, achiving the mentioned weight.
 ```

 - extention of the encodings